Personality test: Respondent faking

 One problem with self-report measures of personality is that respondents are often able to distort their responses.
+Intentional faking is when responses are distorted in order to gain a benefit.
+There are two main types of faking: faking-good presenting a better self image and faking-bad presenting a worse self image.

 Several meta-analyses show that people are able to substantially change their scores on personality tests when such tests are taken under high-stakes conditions, such as part of a job selection procedure.

 Work in experimental settings has also shown that when student samples have been asked to deliberately fake on a personality test, they clearly demonstrated that they are capable of doing so.

-Hogan, Barett and Hogan (2007) analyzed data of 5,266 applicants who did a personality test based on the Big Five.
-At the first application the applicants were rejected.
-After six months the applicants reapplied and completed the same personality test.
-The answers on the personality tests were compared and there was no significant difference between the answers.

-So in practice, most people do not significantly distort.
-Nevertheless, a researcher has to be prepared for such possibilities.
-Also, sometimes participants think that tests results are more valid than they really are because they like the results that they get.
-People want to believe that the positive traits that the test results say they possess are in fact present in their personality.
-This leads to distorted results of people's sentiments on the validity of such tests.

-Several strategies have been adopted for reducing respondent faking.
+In 2007 over 5000 job applicants who completed the same personality test twice after a six-month gap, found that their results showed no significant differences, potentially indicating that people may not significantly distort their responses.

+Several strategies have been adopted for reducing and detecting respondent faking.
+Researchers are looking at the timing of responses on electronically administered tests to assess faking.
+Brief simple syntax tends to show longer response times in faked responses than in comparison to truthful responses; longer, more complex, and negative phrasing does not show differences in timing.
 One strategy involves providing a warning on the test that methods exist for detecting faking and that detection will result in negative consequences for the respondent (e.g., not being considered for the job).
-Forced choice item formats (ipsative testing) have been adopted which require respondents to choose between alternatives of equal social desirability.
-Social desirability and lie scales are often included which detect certain patterns of responses, although these are often confounded by true variability in social desirability.
+Forced choice (ipsative testing) has three formats: PICK (selecting a best fitting statement), MOLE (selecting a most and least fitting statement), and RANK (a most to least alike ranking), the effectiveness of using forced choice to prevent faking is inconclusive.

 More recently, Item Response Theory approaches have been adopted with some success in identifying item response profiles that flag fakers.
-Other researchers are looking at the timing of responses on electronically administered tests to assess faking.
 While people can fake in practice they seldom do so to any significant level.
 To successfully fake means knowing what the ideal answer would be.
 Even with something as simple as assertiveness people who are unassertive and try to appear assertive often endorse the wrong items.
 This is because unassertive people confuse assertion with aggression, anger, oppositional behavior, etc.